How to Use GroupDocs.Parser API to Convert Excel to HTML in Java

 Conclusion

 You now have a complete, production‑ready guide to convert Excel to HTML using GroupDocs.Parser for Java.
 By following the steps above you can integrate spreadsheet data into any web‑based solution, improve accessibility, and streamline content migration workflows.
-Feel free to explore additional output formats (plain text, PDF) and combine this approach with other GroupDocs products for end‑to‑end document processing.
+Explore additional output formats such as plain text or PDF, and combine this approach with other GroupDocs products for end‑to‑end document processing.

 Next Steps: Dive deeper into the API at GroupDocs Documentation and experiment with batch processing of multiple workbooks.